-Exchanging your hunky steel grill setup for a rustic fire pit might bring an utter change in your grilling style.
+Exchanging your hunky steel grill setup for a rustic fire pit might change your grilling style.
 If you are up to the challenge of handling the pit fire in your backyard, you can give it a go.
 Besides, sitting around a pit fire with your family, and sharing stories under the night sky will bring a campfire vibe right at your premise.
 You can buy a portable fire pit grill or make a stone fire pit by attaching a grill gate.

 Add Some Lighting

 Lighting is a must for nighttime grilling unless you want your food burnt.
 Don’t depend just on the light of the fire; you might end up with partially burnt or uncooked food.
-Sophistically designed grill light can also create a festive ambiance to your grilling.
+Sophistically designed grill lights can also create a festive ambiance to your grilling.
 Lighting can also attract herds of insects; make sure you install a low-luminosity bulb or LED light.

 Add Some Canopy